protocolbuffers/protocolbuffers.github.io/content/support/cross-version-runtime-guarantee.md

 Within a single major runtime version, generated code from an older version of `protoc` will run on a newer runtime.

-## Cross-domain {#cross-domain}

-Mixing Protobuf gencode and runtime across the boundary between open source and Google-internal will not be supported.

 ## Security Exception {#exception}

 We reserve the right to violate the above promises if needed for security